 A. The Division shall be governed by an Executive Board consisting of officers elected by the Division membership.

-These officers shall include the President, Vice-President, Past President, Secretary, and Treasurer
+These officers shall include the President, Vice-President, Past President, Secretary, Treasurer, Media Director, and Graduate Student Liaison

 Ex officio members may be invited to join the Executive Board by majority vote of the elected officers and may include a representative from the GSA Education Division, AGU's Education and Outreach, NSTA, NESTA, or similar organizations